Crunchy and sweet, growing carrots is easy!

 Spacing: 1 to 4 inches apart, 1 to 2 feet between rows

-A wonderful source of Vitamin A and anti-oxidants, carrots provide color and nutrition to a gardener’s diet.
+A wonderful source of Vitamin A and anti-oxidants, growing carrots provide color and nutrition to a gardener’s diet.
 This popular root vegetable grows best in cool temperatures (between 60-70˚F) and may be planted as soon as your garden soil can be worked in early spring.